 Welcome to my personal website!
-I am a fourth-year PhD student at the Kellogg School of Management, Northwestern University.
+I am a PhD student at the Kellogg School of Management, Northwestern University.

 My research interests lie at the intersection of finance, economic history, and public economics.
 I am particularly interested in studying how disruptions in credit markets affect private and public borrowers and in quantifying the effect of these shocks on other agents in the economy.
-So far, I have conducted research in the context of the largest credit shock in the 20th century - the Great Depression.
+I have conducted research in the context of the largest credit shock in the 20th century - the Great Depression.
 I also study the historical evolution of financial intermediaries and taxation.

 I enjoy collecting novel data and making it available to the broader research community.
-All the data, documentation, and replication files for my papers will be posted on this site soon.
+All data, documentation, and replication files for my papers will be posted on this site soon.
 Please reach out to me with any questions or comments.

 Works in progress